Best Mountain Biking Helmets of 2025

 Compatibility with other gear

-The primary thing to consider with a helmet when it comes to other gear is eyewear.
+The primary consideration when it comes to helmet compatibility with other gear is eyewear.
 Different helmets will have different fits, and some are even designed to work specifically with certain pairs of sunglasses.
-If you can try the helmet on with your sunglasses, that will ensure a comfortable fit.
-If you want to wear goggles with your helmet, ensure it’s compatible with that and try them on with the helmet if you can.
+If you can try the helmet on with your MTB sunglasses, that will ensure a comfortable fit.
+If you want to wear goggles with your helmet, ensure they’re compatible and try them on with the helmet if you can.

 Accessory mounts

-Many bike helmets have venting that’s also designed to store a pair of sunglasses for when they’re not on your face, without additional accessories.
-Other mounts to consider are typically not included with the helmet, like camera mounts, but if you plan to use one, check the helmet shell to ensure it has a mounting location that you like.
+Many bike helmets have venting that’s also designed to store a pair of sunglasses when they’re not in use, without requiring additional accessories.
+Other mounts to consider, such as camera mounts, are typically not included with the helmet.
+If you plan to use one, check the helmet shell to ensure it has a mounting location that suits your needs.

 Buying advice